What is a sales funnel, how does it work, and how do you use it to generate more sales?

 - After they have paid, show them more stuff they can buy!

-- VERY IMPORTANT – After each step, if they don’t progress to the next step remind them about what they are missing MULTIPLE TIMES.
-If they don’t continue, start them back at the beginning of the promotional emails automatically.
+- Very important – After each step, if they don’t progress to the next step, remind them about what they are missing multiple times.
+If they don’t continue, automatically start them back at the beginning of the promotional email sequence.

 - If the user did buy, start them over anyway, but with more content focused on what they want to do or the problem they want to solve.